run-llama/llama_index/docs/end_to_end_tutorials/dev_practices/component_wise_evaluation.md

 3. **Recall:** The percentage of queries that are answered correctly, regardless of the number of answers returned.
 4. **Precision:** The percentage of queries that are answered correctly, divided by the number of answers returned.

-There are more technical metrics such as MRR, MAP, etc. that are useful for academic benchmarks, but we will not cover them here.
+This [towardsdatascience article](https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54) covers more technical metrics like NDCG, MAP and MRR in greater depth.

 ### HotpotQA Dataset